mplusp/MMPDeepSleepPreventer/README.txt

 Description:
 	MMPDeepSleepPreventer is an Objective-C class used to prevent iOS devices from deep sleeping.
-	This has been tested on iPhone OS 3.0, 3.0.1 and 3.1.x only, so far.
+	This has been tested on an iOS versions 3.0 to 4.2.1, so far and should work on all devices, running one of these iOS versions.

+	MMPDeepSleepPreventer is released under the New BSD License.
+(Below is the exact license text).
+	If you use this code a little attribution note would be greatly appreciated.

 How-To Use: